Baylor vs. Kansas State NCAA Football Odds, Plays and Insights | November 20, 2021

 - Baylor has played 10 games, with seven wins against the spread.

-- The Bears have been favored by 1 point or more seven times this season and are 5-2 ATS in those contests.
+- So far this season, the Bears have been installed as favorites by a 1-point margin or more seven times and are 5-2 ATS in those contests.

-- Baylor's games this year have hit the over on six of 10 set point totals (60%).
+- Baylor's games this year have gone over the total in six out of 10 opportunities (60%).

-- When Baylor scores more than 21.1 points, it is 7-2 against the spread and 8-1 overall.
+- Baylor is 7-2 against the spread and 8-1 overall this season when the team scores more than 21.1 points.

-- In games that Baylor piles up more than 340.8 yards, the team is 6-2 against the spread and 7-1 overall.
+- In games that Baylor totals more than 340.8 yards, the team is 6-2 against the spread and 7-1 overall.

 - The Bears have turned the ball over 11 times this season, two fewer than the Wildcats have forced (13).